-A program that uses HTTP for serving files that create web pages for users in response to their requests that are sent by the HTTP clients of their computer is called a web server.
+A program that uses HTTP for serving files that create web pages for users in response to their requests that are sent by the HTTP clients of their computer is called as a web server.

 If any server delivers an XML document to another device, it can be a web server.
 In simple words, a web server is an Internet server that responds to HTTP requests for delivering content and services.